SaFoLab-WISC/Awesome-T2I-safety-Papers/README.md

    > Here, safety is defined as stopping models from following malicious instructions and generating toxic content, including violence, NSFW, privacy violation, animal abuse, child abuse, sexual, misinformation, etc.
    (please refer to [[the system card of DALL·E3](https://cdn.openai.com/papers/DALL_E_3_System_Card.pdf)])

-💡 **Topic 2:** The Image Watermarking for T2I Safety.
+💡 **Topic 2:** Digital Watermarking for T2I Safety.
-  > Image watermarking can be broadly used for the verification, authenticity, and traceability of images.
+  > Digital Watermarking can be broadly used for the verification, authenticity, and traceability of images.
 It can also trace the copyright and ownership of the T2I models.

 ---
 ## 💡 Jailbreak Attack on Text-to-Image Models